2024–25 North American winter: Eastern United States

 Snowfall in Babbie, Alabama reached 11 in during the January Gulf Coast storm, while Mobile Regional Airport recorded 7.5 in of snowfall.
 This broke the most snowfall in the latter city, breaking the record of 6 in set in 1895.
 Milton, Florida recorded 9.8 in of snowfall.
 This was more than twice the highest amount of snowfall ever recorded in the state in a single storm.

 Southwestern United States

 Much of southern California experienced their driest winter-to-date by January 17, due to persistent ridging over the region, which contributed to multiple devastating wildfires there.

 Canada

 Montreal received a record amount of snowfall in a four-day period from February 13–17, receiving at least 75 cm.
 Orillia had its snowiest February on record, and its second-snowiest month overall, with approximately 180 cm alone, with a grand total of 461 cm.
 This was a product of persistent lake-effect snow storms affecting the city.
 This accumulation was described as being as tall as a giraffe, which measures roughly the same height.

+Season effects

+This is a table of all of the events that have occurred in the 2024–25 North American winter.
+It includes their duration, damage, impacted locations, and death totals.
+Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
+All of the damage figures are in 2025 USD.